vindarel/colisper/README.markdown

 Structural refactoring recipes for Common Lisp with [Comby](https://comby.dev/).

 Proof of Work.
-Not ready for use by other than myself.
+Somewhat usable.

 Comby makes it easy to match code structures.
 It can output a diff or change the code in-place.